cdbfoster/rsrt/README.md

     $ git clone https://github.com/cdbfoster/rsrt.git

-The source was written using a tab width of 4.

 ## Building
 rsrt uses Rust's Cargo to manage it.
 Just use `cargo build` to build the project, or `cargo run` to build and run the project.
 Append the `--release` flag to either of those to build in "release" mode.